What Do You Know about Peru?

 Well, in 1535, Pizarro was sitting pretty in his new capital city called Ciudad de los Reyes.
 That is Spanish for “City of the Kings”.
 The call it Lima these days.
 This was fine for Pizarro until 1541 when someone assassinated him.
 Unfortunately, none of the Inca rulers were there to see it.

 The Spanish introduced a system where they owned all the land and the Inca worked it.
 Colonial Peru was a society where a small land-owning class controlled the large, landless and illiterate class of local people.
 You know, maybe it was a lot of changes.

-In 1542, a Spanish imperial council put in some new laws and tried to stop to cruel treatment of the Native Americans.
+In 1542, a Spanish imperial council put in some new laws and tried to stop the cruel treatment of the Native Americans.
 Spain created the Viceroyalty of Peru, which comprised almost all of Spanish South America.

 The first Spanish viceroy arrived in Peru in 1544 and tried to enforce these New Laws.
 The conquistadors were having none of it and, in 1546, killed the viceroy.
 The New Laws were put on hold.